Topic title |

 Research Topic Summary.

 The scientific problem includes the informative analysis of ultrasound signals and diagnostic images and the quantitative interpretation of the results in order to detect internal defects and pathologies.
-The aim is to develop and investigate the methods of analysis of informative areas in ultrasound non-destructive testing and medical diagnostic images, providing opportunities for quantitative parameter measurement and automated classification of these areas, using artificial intelligence methods.
+The aim is to develop and investigate the methods of analysis of informative areas in ultrasound non-destructive testing and medical diagnostic images, providing opportunities for quantitative parameter measurement and automated classification of these areas (internal defects and various pathologies), using artificial intelligence methods.
+The research will use advanced research infrastructure with global relevance.

 |